 - Emerging: Emerging applications and technology must have clear user interest and demonstrable value to Industry, Government, or other users (e.g., scientific or medical professions) to distinguish them from research track papers, or they must provide insight into issues and factors that affect the successful use of Collaborative Computing technology and methods.
 Papers that describe infrastructure that enables the large-scale deployment of Collaborative Computing techniques or external validation of Collaborative Computing technologies are in this area.

-As in previous years, CollaborateCom 2012 will feature a best paper award and a best student paper award (to be selected by the program committee).
+As in previous years, CollaborateCom 2015 will feature a best paper award and a best student paper award (to be selected by the program committee).
 A paper is eligible for the best student paper award if the first author is a full-time student at the time of submission.
-A partial travel grant will be offered to the winner student.